mainwp/mainwp/docs/server-information-refresh-plan.md

 ### Recommended Privacy Model

 Instead of relying only on table-row CSS classes, introduce explicit field metadata for export visibility.
+These are not three export types.
+They are three internal visibility rules used to generate the two exports above.

 Each field should be marked as one of:

 - `full_only`
 - `community_masked`
 - `community_safe`

+Meaning:

+- `full_only`: show in the in-app page and the full export, but omit from the community export
+- `community_masked`: show in the in-app page and the full export, and include in the community export only in masked or summarized form
+- `community_safe`: show in both exports unchanged

+This gives a safer and more explicit version of what the page already does informally with `mwp-not-generate-row`.

 This will make future additions safer and easier to review.